Kyle-Pu/Python-Data-Science-Projects/README.md

 ## Notes
 This repo is a work in progress!
 I'll be continually learning and working on new projects.
 Feel free to check out the various branches!

 I enjoy modeling and analyzing data!
-Please reach out @ linkedin.com/in/kyle-pu if you'd like to chat, ask questions about my work, or have an open project to work on.
+Please [reach out](linkedin.com/in/kyle-pu) on LinkedIn if you'd like to chat, ask questions about my work, or have an open project to work on.